wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 ##### 108 General provisions as to disputes

-*   (1) This section applies to any dispute between a society and a member thereof, or a representative of a member, in his capacity as a member, in respect of any matter except the construction or effect of---
+*   (1) This section applies to any dispute between a society and a member thereof, or a representative of a member, in his or her capacity as a member, in respect of any matter except the construction or effect of---

     *   (a) a mortgage instrument; or